tuyetnguyen-tn/Tuyet-Paws-and-Pals/README.md

 ## Paws and Pals-Pet Shelter
 ## Description
 For this group project, we built a webpage for a small animal shelter that allow people to look at pets that available for adoption , and allow workers to post images and information about pets

 ## Final product overview
 web page
 ![](assets/images/screenshot.jpg)

 ## User story
 As a Paws-and-Pals's worker<br>
 I WANT to post informations about our pets<br>
 SO THAT I can give the best detais I can so people can find the best pet match and so our animals find a happy home<br>

+## Technologies used:
+Node.js and Express.js to create a RESTful API.
+Handlebars.js as the template engine.
+MySQL and the Sequelize ORM for the database.

+## Links:

 ## Credits
 Paws-and-Pals is created and maintained by Mike Scott Tuyet and Jorge

 ## License
 MIT License
 Copyright (c) 2021  Mike, Scott, Tuyet and Jorge